SteveJustin1963/tec-DAT/README.md

 The one exception is when an auto execute is performed after a successful load.
 The tape software will display each file as it is found and also echo the tape signal.

-### MENU DRIVER
-This is a universal routine used to select
-- It is already used by the tape software
-- various utilities routine from JMON.
-- It may also be easily used by the TEC user.

-Call up the cassette software by pressing SHIFT and ZERO together.
-If you have not fitted a shift key, the cassette software can be addressed by pressing the address key, then the plus key, then zero.

-To move forward through the MENU, press "+".
-To move backward, press "-".
-Notice the automatic FIRST-TO-LAST, LAST-TO-FIRST wrap around.
-Pressing "GO" will take you into the perimeter handler.

-When a "GO" command is received, control is passed to the required routine via a 2-byte address stored at 0888 by the calling routine.